 If you want to avoid the uncertainty of intestate succession and have control over what happens to your estate, then you need to have a properly drafted and executed estate plan.
 And your heirs need to be able to find it (see Where do You Keep a Will).
 Your estate plan can be centered around a will or centered around a trust.
 Regardless of which option is most appropriate for you, you should have something in place.
 Everyone needs to Protect Loved ones & Assets Now – what we call a P.L.A.N.™

 You owe it to yourself and your loved ones to create a PL.A.N.
 (Protect Loved ones & Assets Now).™ A P.L.A.N.™ allows you to decide what is best for you and for those you leave behind, and to make sure that your decisions are clearly communicated and honored.
 A P.L.A.N.™ provides purpose, direction, and control.

-At Stone & Sullivan, LLC, we look forward to working with you to create a P.L.A.N.™ that reflects your instructions, goals, and expectations for your things.
+At The Sullivan Law Firm, we look forward to working with you to create a P.L.A.N.™ that reflects your instructions, goals, and expectations for your things.
 Call or email us to get started on putting your P.L.A.N.™ together today.

 Relevant Links for Intestacy in Savannah, GA: